quicwg/ops-drafts/draft-ietf-quic-manageability.md

 TCP, given that TCP is a connection-oriented protocol with well-defined closure semantics.

-As QUIC has features to improve robustness to NAT rebinding, and has no observable end-of-connection semantics, devices might be tempted to further reduce the UDP timeout to avoid unnecessary state.
+As QUIC has features to improve robustness to NAT rebinding, devices might be tempted to further reduce the UDP timeout to avoid unnecessary state.
 However, this has two drawbacks.

 First, not all servers inhabit routing architectures where connections will survive a port or address change.
 Second, applications which allow either peer to send after a period of quiescence will experience black-holing until the peer re-initializes the NAT binding.
-For these reasons, devices that can distinguish QUIC traffic from other UDP payloads should retain the
+For these reasons, devices that can distinguish QUIC traffic from other UDP payloads should retain the {{?RFC4787}} limits.
-{{?RFC4787}} limits.

 The QUIC header optionally contains a connection ID which can be used as additional entropy beyond the 5-tuple, if needed.
 The QUIC handshake needs